 - Is commonly used as quaternary ammonium compound products, hydrogen-based products, and sodium hypochlorite (bleach)

-Preparedness is paramount.
-We must make informed design decisions early and promptly.
-As design professionals, we can equip ourselves with the knowledge necessary to design facilities that exceed expectations in a post-pandemic era.
-We ought to pivot, look forward to the future, and work alongside our healthcare partners to shape facilities that are both safe and efficient.
+Safety is paramount.
+As design professionals, we can equip ourselves and our clients with the knowledge and information necessary to design facilities that increase patient safety in a post-pandemic era.
+We must be flexible in designing for the future, and work alongside our healthcare partners to shape facilities that are both safe and efficient.

 If you are looking to document the health of your building, this can be achieved through an existing initiative like the WELL Building Standard®.
 This is a performance-based system for measuring, certifying, and monitoring building features that impact human health and wellbeing.
 A guide like this will give building users more confidence in their interior environments.
 The good news is that even without the official certification, smart design tactics like those described above can decrease the rate of sickness, alleviate symptoms of illness, and improve mental functions, outlook, and mood.
 COVID-19 has not changed this, but rather heightened the need to design healthier facilities.